MirindaLiu/iOS_SDK/SDK Integration Guide.md

 ```
 /**
 Get AppWall ViewController
-First,you should Call preloadAppWall method.
+You should Call preloadAppWall method.
 Then Call showAppWallViewController method show Appwall.

 @param slot_id       Native AD ID
 @param customColor   If you want set custom UI,you should create ALSCustomColor object